auriq/essentia_docs/source/install/aws/iam-role.rst

 .. caution::

    Improperly created roles pose a security risk.
-The above role is very liberal in granting permissions to spin up new ec2 instances.
+The above role is very liberal in granting permissions to spin up new ec2 instances and access s3 files.
 Consult with your AWS experts, or contact us if there are any questions or concerns.

 .. note::